shiftmark/VideoFromFrames/README.md

 Notes:

 - The files are expected to be compressed.
-If messages are bigger than 1MB, the performance is affected.
+If messages are bigger than 1MB, the transport performance is affected.
 - cv2 builds the video from images.
 The workflow on the client is:   bytes -> PIL -> numpy array -> cv2.
 - The server opens the requested image as bytes (ignores compression) and sends it to client (protobuf).
 - Naming the output file is not implemented.
 At the moment the naming pattern is `video<PID-how-created-it>.mp4`